Michael Basse: Early life

 Basse grew up in North Rhine-Westphalia, Lower Saxony and Baden-Württemberg.
 He earned his university-entrance diploma in 1976 at the Evangelical Seminaries of Maulbronn and Blaubeuren.
 Between 1977 and 1979, Basse worked as a trainee in the editorial department of Schwäbische Zeitung.
-Thereafter he worked at Süddeutscher Rundfunk (SDR) in Stuttgart.
-In 1984 he moved to Munich and began studying philosophy at the LMU, where he graduated in 1990 with a master's degree.
+Thereafter, he worked at Süddeutscher Rundfunk (SDR) in Stuttgart.
+In 1984, he moved to Munich and began studying philosophy at LMU Munich, where he graduated in 1990 with a master's degree.
 In 1984, Basse was one of the co-founders of the Munich Office of Literature and was part of the board of directors for four years.

-In the 90s and 2000, Basse introduced numerous authors in the Poetry Cabinet Munich, among them Anise Koltz and Jean Portante, Eva Hesse and Mary de Rachewiltz, daughter and editor of the works of Ezra Pound.
+In the 1990s and 2000, Basse introduced numerous authors in the Poetry Cabinet Munich, among them Anise Koltz and Jean Portante, Eva Hesse and Mary de Rachewiltz, daughter and editor of the works of Ezra Pound.
 From 1993 to 2015, Basse worked as a freelancer in the Cultural Critics Department of Bayerischer Rundfunk.
-From 1994 to 1999 he contributed reviews to the literary supplement of Sueddeutsche Zeitung on a regular basis.
+From 1994 to 1999, he contributed reviews to the literary supplement of Sueddeutsche Zeitung on a regular basis.
 Since 2015 he has focused on his work as a novelist.